 Quality of the Product

-Firstly, the product should come from a reputable brand that manufactures high-quality products that only contain natural and safe ingredients.
+Many parents have expressed concerns about pre-workouts' quality.
+Firstly, the product should come from a reputable brand that manufactures high-quality products containing only natural and safe ingredients.

-Secondly, parents need to read the ingredient list to ensure that the product doesn’t contain anything that could be potentially harmful (like allergens).
+Secondly, parents need to read the ingredient list to ensure the product contains nothing potentially harmful (like allergens).

 The supplement shouldn't contain artificial sweeteners or high amounts of caffeine and other harmful ingredients.
 If the teen ends up having caffeine sensitivity, it could cause them to start feeling tingly and jittery.
-Worse, they might end up not getting a lot of sleep at night.
+Worse, they might not get a lot of sleep at night.

 Parents need to make extra effort with this by talking to a physician and understanding the pros and cons of every ingredient in the supplement.
-This also applies to any other dietary supplements their young athletes may be taking.
+This also applies to any other dietary supplements their young athletes may take.

 Related Articles: